fort-wayne-vmug/pivmugc/README.md

 ## Raspberry Pi VMUG Controller (pivmugc)

+## Note
+This project was originally created by tkrn and was located at https://github.com/tkrn/pivmugc.
+The project was archived.
+This is an updated version.

 ### Description
 pivmugc provides web-based checkin functionality that was designed for a local chapter of the VMware User Group (VMUG). pivmugc is written in the Fat-Free